roderickjackson-bradley/socket_io_app/work/w04/d1/04-express-intro-lab.md

 });
 ```

-To send a matching route from the browser, you might have EJS that generates a  hyperlink that looks like:
+To send a matching route from the browser, you can use EJS that generates a hyperlink that looks like:

 ```html
 <a href="/students/<%= student.id %>">